-If you love seafood and udon noodle soups then this recipe is made for you.
-A very easy recipe that will deliver on flavour and most importantly… comfort.
+This quick seafood and pork noodle soup is a very easy recipe that will deliver on flavour and most importantly… comfort.
 Can be made in under 20 minutes which is perfect for anyone wanting something delicious without any effort.

 Today’s dish is an invention of mine that is the result of fusing an old recipe together with a little bit of laziness.
 The main inspiration is the Vietnamese noodle soup called ‘banh canh,’ which is made with tapioca noodles, pork hock and crab.
-I then combined this with store bought chicken stock (lazy part) and added preserved radish for a big burst of flavour.
+I then combined this with pork mince, stock and preserved radish for a burst of flavour.

 For a little over a week, we have been refining this recipe.
 We have struggled to agree on a few things about the recipe.
 Steph likes to have it with udon noodles, fish cakes and spring onion.
 I on the other hand like it with tapioca noodles, no fish cakes and coriander.
 Whatever your preferences maybe, I have included all options in the recipe for you guys to make up your own minds.

 Lastly, I want to get something off my chest before we get into the recipe details.
 From the picture below, do you know someone who eats their prawns like the one on the left?
 The one that basically looks like a full prawn???
 I do.
 I won’t mention any names but she’s a splitting image of my wife…

 If you are like me and this gets you a little upset inside, then join me in calling it out!
 We must stay vigilant and true to our cause to stop prawn wastage… even if the culprit is your wife or husband!

 - If possible, make the trek to your Asian groceries and buy preserved radish.
 It is full of flavour and really elevates this dish.
 It is possible to make this without it, but it will not taste as good.

 - If using udon noodles, cook them in a separate pot.
 This will prevent the soup from going cloudy.